usc-isi-i2/amppere/README.md

 ### Environment Settings

 Our experiments (for both Sharemind and PALISADE) are run on three virtual Ubuntu 18.04.4 LTS servers each with 2 CPUs from Intel Xeon CPU E5-2690 v4 @ 2.60GHz and 4GB memory.
-All servers are in the same network and the average PING latency is around 0.12-0.23 ms. Additionally, to ensure a fair comparison between platforms we compile PALISADE with the following flag `-DWITH-NATIVEOPT = 1`, evaluate only single threaded runtimes (via `export OMP-NUM-THREADS = 1`), and turn CPU scaling off.
+All servers are in the same network and the average PING latency is around 0.12-0.23 ms. Additionally, to ensure a fair comparison between platforms we compile PALISADE with the following flag `-DWITH-NATIVEOPT = 1`, evaluate only single threaded runtimes (`export OMP-NUM-THREADS = 1`), and turn CPU scaling off.
 Additionally, our toggle-able pipeline component of `obfuscation` is turned off.

 ## Sharemind MPC